There are enough things to do in Buenos Aires to keep you busy for weeks on end!

 You’re able to cover a lot of ground this way, seeing various areas of the city while learning everything you can from a local guide.

-Pro-tip: Do this at the start of your trip this way so if there’s a place you particularly enjoyed you have time to revisit.
+Tip: Do this at the start of your trip so that you have time to revisit any place you particularly enjoyed.

 With these top tours below you’ll see the most important Buenos Aires attractions: La Boca, El Obelisco, Plaza de Mayo, the Recoleta Cemetery, San Telmo, Puerto Madero and more.

-- Best Buenos Aires Walking Tour: This tour is ideal because it’s with a local guide and hits up all the best things to do in Buenos Aires.
-It gives you a great overview of the city.
+- Best Buenos Aires Walking Tour: This tour is ideal because it’s with a local guide and hits up all the top Buenos Aires places to visit, giving you a great overview of the city.
 Reserve your walking tour here.

 - Buenos Aires Bike Tours: Another great way to tour the city is by bike.
 This tour company offers two options.
 Take the south circuit to bike through La Boca, San Telmo, and Plaza de Mayo.
 The North Circuit explores Recoleta, Palermo, and the parks.
 Reserve your bike tour here.